mirfanmcs/AI-Samples/Computer-Vision/Detect-Object-In-Image/readme.md

 4. Check that your CUSTOM_VISION_PREDICTION_KEY is correct
 5. Check that your CUSTOM_VISION_PROJECT_ID is correct
 6. Check that your CUSTOM_VISION_MODEL_NAME is correct
+7. Check that your CV_SERVICE_ENDPOINT is correct
+8. Check that your CV_SERVICE_KEY is correct

 ### Package Issues

 If you encounter package import errors:
 1. Make sure all dependencies are installed: `pip install -r requirements.txt --user`
-2. Try upgrading packages: `pip install --upgrade azure-identity azure-cognitiveservices-vision-customvision`
+2. Try upgrading packages: `pip install --upgrade azure-identity matplotlib azure-cognitiveservices-vision-customvision`

 ## Project Structure